Sir Joseph Verdin, 1st Baronet: Subsidence and the Verdin Trust

+Benefactor

-In 1889, The Verdin Trust was established by Sir Joseph Verdin to compensate people for subsidence caused by brine pumping.
-However, in 1891 the Brine Pumping (Compensation for Subsidence) Act 1891 (54 & 55 Vict. c.
-40) was introduced to provide compensation for owners of property, thereby rendering the trust redundant.
-As a result, Joseph decided to use the money in other ways which includes the construction and development of the Verdin Technical Schools in Winsford and Northwich – the one in Winsford which is known as Verdin Technical School (later closed and developed into the present The Winsford Academy) was a prototype for a second and larger one in Northwich, that eventually opened in 1897 as Verdin Technical Schools & Gymnasium (latterly in use as Cheshire School of Art and Design, which closed in 2012).
+Verdin turned to other uses of his money, including the construction and development of the Verdin Technical Schools in Winsford and Northwich.
+Winsford's Verdin Technical School (forerunner of The Winsford Academy) was a prototype for a second and larger one in Northwich, that opened in 1897 as Verdin Technical Schools & Gymnasium (latterly in use as Cheshire School of Art and Design, which closed in 2012).
 Some money was used to endow the two schools and the remainder was to be used by the Trustees to "provide for technical and manual instruction and the establishment and maintenance of gymnasiums, infirmaries, hospitals, museums, or other charitable institutions] of a like character".